Robert Burns's diamond point engravings: Willie Stewart

 The 1791 dated poem "Your welcome, Willie Stewart" was scratched on a tumbler or tavern glass at the Brownhill Inn by the poet, much to the displeasure of the landlady, who sold the glass for a shilling to a customer who purchased it to soothe her anger.
 This tumbler was later acquired by Sir Walter Scott.
 Bearing in mind that Willie Stewart was the landlady's brother her behaviour seems a little excessive.

 The son of an inn keeper at Closeburn Kirk Bridge, William Stewart (1749–1812), father of 'lovely Polly Stewart' was an acquaintance of Robert Burns who knew him as the factor of the Closeburn Estate of the Rev. James Stuart Menteith.
 The verses were written in honour of 'Polly Stewart'.

 Inscription on Goblets

 Written on a dinner-goblet by Robert Burns at Ryedale, John Syme's home in Troqueer parish.
 Syme, annoyed at having his set of crystal goblets defaced, threw the goblet under the fire grate: it was taken however taken by his clerk, and preserved as a curiosity.

 The text was adapted by Burns from the Bible, the Second Book of Kings, iv, 40.

 Burns's friend Gabriel Richardson owned a brewery which Burns as an excise office had to survey.
-Gabriel was the father of Sir John Richardson, the Artic explorer.
+Gabriel was the father of Sir John Richardson, the Arctic explorer.
 His mother passed the tumbler on to her son and in 1881 it was in the possession of his widow, Lady Rchardson, at Lancrigg, Cumbria.

 He wrote on a glass goblet: